pappasam/latexbuild/README.md

 \end{document}
 ```

-Now that the temlate has been created, the accounting professor can create his syllabus in the following way:
+Now that the template has been created, the accounting professor can create his syllabus in the following way:

 ```tex
 %- extends "template.tex"